 A USA-based grant program to inspire our youngest citizens to value the environment and protect their local ecosystems.

-In an effort to advance their botanical mission, the Klorane Botanical Foundation has partnered with national non-profit KidsGardening.org leader in the school gardening movement for over 35 years.
-To date between 2018-2019, 12 Budding Botanist grant packages valued at $3,000 each have been awarded to school educators within low-income schools to provide much-needed resources for creating gardens with their students.
+In an effort to advance their botanical mission, the Klorane Botanical Foundation has partnered with national non-profit KidsGardening, a leader in the school gardening movement for over 37 years.
+To date, between 2018-2019, 12 Budding Botanist grant packages valued at $3,000 each have been awarded to school educators within low-income schools to provide much-needed resources for creating gardens with their students.

-The winning schools have plans to create new or expand existing gardens.
+The Budding Botanist Grant winners have plans to create new or expand existing gardens.